christomhyatt/UtahAvalancheAnalysis/README.md

 ### Overview

-The dashboard is a Python-based data analysis project designed to explore and better understand avalanches in Utah, leveraging data from the Utah Avalanche Center (UAC).
-The primary goal of this project is to enhance my skills in Python and data analysis while gaining deeper insights into Utah's snowpack and avalanche activity.
+This repo is a Python-based data analysis project designed to explore and better understand avalanches in Utah, leveraging data from the Utah Avalanche Center (UAC).
+The primary goal of this project is to enhance my Python and data analysis skills while gaining deeper insights into Utah's snowpack and avalanche activity.

-This project serves as a learning tool and is a work in progress.
-I plan to maintain and expand it over time, refining the analysis and adding new features as I continue to develop my technical and analytical skills.
+This project is a learning tool and will be a continuous work in progress.
+I plan to maintain and expand it over time, refining the analysis and adding new features as I develop my technical and analytical skills.

 ### Data Source

 All data is gathered from the Utah Avalanche Center (UAC).
 The UAC tracks all backcountry observations of Utah's snowpack and avalanches on its website: [Utah Avalanche Center Observations](https://utahavalanchecenter.org/observations).
+Data is currently a csv extract as of December 2024.
+Scheduling a selenium web driver is next in line for automation.

 ### Educational Purpose